dermatz/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 -   Indent code with 4 spaces
 -   Use meaningful variable and function names
 -   Keep lines under 80 characters where possible
--   User `trunk check` to lint your code
+-   Use `trunk check` to lint your code

 ---